-31. Financial management is concerned with financial capacity, sound budgetary processes and whether the control environment and internal controls are operating effectively.
-We will review, conclude and report on:
+30. Financial management is concerned with financial capacity, sound budgetary processes and whether the control environment and internal controls are operating effectively.
+We will review, conclude and report on whether NHS Forth Valley has:

-- whether NHS Forth Valley has arrangements in place to ensure systems of internal control are operating effectively - whether NHS Forth Valley can demonstrate the effectiveness of budgetary control system in communicating accurate and timely financial performance - how NHS Forth Valley has assured itself that its financial capacity and skills are appropriate - whether NHS Forth Valley has established appropriate and effective arrangements for the prevention and detection of fraud and corruption.
+- arrangements in place to ensure systems of internal control are operating effectively; - effective budgetary control systems in place to communicate accurate and timely financial performance; - assured itself that its financial capacity and skills are appropriate; and - appropriate and effective arrangements in place for the prevention and detection of fraud and corruption.